wavefrontHQ/docs/pages/doc/csp_migration.md

 1. If you are using a SAML SSO integration, your VMware Cloud **Organization Owner** user federates your currently integrated enterprise domain with your VMware Cloud organization.
 That must happen before the scheduled onboarding date.
 1. On the scheduled date, we onboard your service instance to VMware Cloud services, that is, we migrate your users, roles, and groups to your VMware Cloud organization.
 During the process, there's a banner notification in your service UI.

-    {% include important.html content="During the onboarding, it's not recommended to do any changes related to users, roles, groups, and permissions.
+    {% include important.html content="During the onboarding, you should not to do any changes related to users, roles, groups, and permissions.
 Such changes might be lost."%}
 1. When the onboarding completes, you can see a banner notification in your service UI and, shortly after that, all active users are logged out.
 1. Each user receives an email with an invitation link to sign up to VMware Cloud services.